 His revelation of illegal US government activity sparked a global debate.

 Edward Snowden leaked documents that showed the existence and shocking extent of a global mass surveillance system that the US government used to spy on the personal communications of millions – if not hundreds of millions – of Americans and foreign citizens with no links to terrorism.
 This system included private emails, phone conversations, web histories, etc. – all without consent or court warrants.
 Snowden’s decision to share this information consequently prompted a global debate over surveillance techniques and protecting citizens’ privacy.
 This, in turn, resulted in the US government passing laws for the first time in decades restricting government surveillance.
-As part of the far-reaching consequences of Snowden’s actions, technology companies like WhastApp and Apple are also doing more to encrypt and protect users’ personal information.
+As part of the far-reaching consequences of Snowden’s actions, technology companies like WhastApp and Apple have also done more to encrypt and protect users’ personal information.
 None of this would have happened without Snowden.

 He acted responsibly with the leaks.

 Snowden acted responsibly when he revealed that the NSA’s surveillance program was unconstitutional.
 He was careful in not leaking any details about the algorithms that the NSA used in its operations.
 Nor did the leaks reveal the identities of the groups or individuals that the agency had targeted or the US agents involved.
 The leaked data also didn’t contain any details of US military plans or conversations between US or foreign officials.
-Therefore, Snowden’s leaks added value without doing any harm to US national security, unlike the more recent WikiLeaks data dumps.
+Therefore, Snowden’s leaks added value without doing any harm to US national security, unlike the 2016 WikiLeaks data dumps.

 He paid a steep price to defend civil liberties.